rokath/tip/README.md

 ##  2. <a id='about-the-project'></a>About The Project

-* Usual compressors cannot succeed on very small buffers (2...100 bytes), because they add translation information to the data.
+* Usual compressors cannot succeed on very small buffers (2...100 bytes), because they add translation information to the data:

   ```bash
   echo "try this" | gzip -c | wc -c
       29